LED lighting: Reducing costs and carbon at the same time

 Hertfordshire County Council is taking this attitude a step further and has pledged to replace all the street lighting in its seat with LED illumination.
-The project reached its final stage earlier this year and the council expect it to reduce street lighting CO2 emissions by more than half.
+The project reached its final stage in 2020 and the council expect it to reduce street lighting CO2 emissions by more than half.
 In material terms, this equates to 12,000 tonnes of carbon dioxide and £5m saved for the residents of Hertfordshire.

 The commercial picture

 The benefits of LEDs are not just public sector, businesses can also make significant savings with this technology.
 Consider that a 20% reduction in energy costs can have the equivalent economic effect of a 5% increase in sales.

 The difference with an LED installation is that it is permanent, and not subject to market conditions.

 Traditional lighting actually wastes 95% of the energy it uses on the heat it produces.
 Since it operates at low temperatures, LED lighting reduces this waste by 90%.
 This also makes LED a much safer option if the lighting is located near human activity.

 By effectively removing this heat source, temperature control systems like air conditioning will operate with greater efficiency.
 As EIC’s TM44 blog demonstrates, this too can equate to significant savings.

 The use of fluorescent lighting bulbs is being phased out.
 As units break, they must be replaced with LED equivalents because the sale and installation of new fluorescent tubes and light fixtures are prohibited beginning in September 2023.
 This is not only because of hazardous substance of Mercury within fluorescent lighting, but alternating to LEDs also provides many advantages, including:

 - Extended service life